Particular/docs.particular.net/Content/NServiceBus/how-pub-sub-works.md

 ![logical pub/sub and physical distribution 3](nservicebus_pubsub_3.png)

-You can think of the distributor as something like a load balancer—it distributes the messages coming to it to a number of other machines.
+You can think of the distributor as something like a load balancer it distributes the messages coming to it to a number of other machines.
 This kind of physical one-to-many communication is needed for scaling out the number of machines running for a given subscriber, but doesn't actually entail any pub/sub.
 Each subscriber gets its own distributor and each of them decides independently to which machine it passes its messages.

 See [<span>more information on the distributor</span>](load-balancing-with-the-distributor.md) .